"We hold these truths to be self-evident, that all men are created equal."

 Educational disparities seemingly contradict the Declaration of Independence and the Gettysburg Address.
-Yet as The New York Times noted in a recent front-page news article, the number of high school graduates goes up even as the number of graduates prepared for college goes down.
+Yet as The New York Times noted, the number of high school graduates goes up even as the number of graduates prepared for college goes down.
 Something isn't working.
 If we're so equal, how can achievement rates in college, as in life itself, not grow year by year?
 Or is that even the right question?
-Maybe the right question for 2016 is: How much more taxpayer money should we spend on salaries and after-school programs?
+Maybe the right question for 2020 is: How much more taxpayer money should we spend on salaries and after-school programs?
 Or, alternatively, how far can we realistically lower requirements for a college degree?

 The essential and inevitable nature of some forms of inequality is a matter upon which the modern politician must never, never remark, at the risk of outraging editorial writers and losing votes.
 Reality itself has to yield to political necessity -- a sad admission in an age saddled with the failures of politics.